 My main interest are HF DXing, Digital, SSB and contesting.

-I am now QRV Mobile using a Kenwood TS480SAT(100w) and Hamstick monoband antennas.
+I am now QRV Mobile using a Kenwood TS480SAT(100w) a Heli HC6 Headset and Hamstick monoband antennas, cheap antenna but installed correctly they work well.

 Falkland Islands VP8CXV